matsola/biofertilizer-report/casestudy.md

 - Soil analysis in early spring, a sample from one of the beds (before the growing season started),
 - Leaf for analysis, samples from both control and experiment beds (samples were sent when fruit started ripening)
-- Tomato analysis for measuring lycopene levels and vitamin C, samples from both control and experiment beds  (considered to be quality indicators of tomatoes)
+- Tomato analysis for measuring lycopene levels and vitamin C, samples from both control and experiment beds
 - Soil analysis in late autumn, samples from both control and experiment beds  (after the growing season ended)
 - BRIX was measured and recorded before and a few hours after every application of the substances.